Skip to content

 Or scan this from a second phone to bring it into the mesh.

 Open this link on the phone that's paired to your radio.
-It loads a placeholder squad channel (you'll customize this in Step 8) as your primary, the public forest-chat channel, and the Weather channel — all on the Medium Range - Fast preset.
+It loads four channels — the Meshtastic default primary channel (left unnamed on purpose — see the note below), a chgme-squad placeholder for your squad (customize in Step 8), the public forest-chat, and Weather — all on the Medium Range - Fast preset.

 Stuck?
 Ask in Discord

-Post in the EF Meshtastic Discord thread — someone in the community is usually around and happy to walk you through it on a quick voice chat.
+Post in the EF Meshtastic Discord thread (not in the Discord? join at discord.gg/electricforest first) — someone in the community is usually around and happy to walk you through it on a quick voice chat.

 Step 5: Set Your Radio Settings